 Amtrak operates several combination “Amfleet Dinette” cars that include a half cafe car, and half business class seating – which is always the best.
 You can read more about how to always ensure you get this seating here.

 I board Amtrak‘s Vermonter service in Trenton, NJ.
 The train begins in St. Alban’s Vermont, and makes its way down to Washington DC.
 While the train takes a full day to go from Vermont to DC, you can board the train at all intermediate stops, so it makes a great commuter train for Northeast travelers wishing to leave later, and get into DC late at night, or wishing to leave DC early to get to New York/Boston early.
+I was headed to DC to stay at a hotel where I got an extraordinarily cheap rate thanks to this membership open to everyone.

 As the train approached the platform, I boarded the Cafe Car at the rear of the train.
 In staffed Amtrak stations, there is usually an announcement as to where the Business Class cabin is going to be.